Hydr8O/nsdhw_21au/proposal/Hydr8O/README.rst

 2. EdgeDetector - edge detection in an image.

-3. ContourDetector - contour detection in an image.
+3. CornerPointExtractor - corner point detection of a document in an image.

 4. DocumentWarper - extract document from an image and warp it so that it is in a top-down view.
 Calls functions from 1-3.
 Stores results of 1-3 for debugging purposes.

-5. TextRetriever - retrieve text information from an image.
+5. TextExtractor - retrieve text information from an image.

 API Description
 ===============

-Pipeline: Image -> ImagePreprocessor -> EdgeDetector -> ContourDetector -> DocumentWarper -> TextRetriever
+Pipeline: Image -> ImagePreprocessor -> EdgeDetector -> CornerPointExtractor -> DocumentWarper -> TextExtractor

 Usage example: